top of page

 A Community Space

 The shop also holds events like their upcoming tuning clinic on Jan.
-22, led by master technician Chia, a 40-year student of his craft.
-The space has hosted ski clubs, and the team says the sky's the limit with creative uses for the space.
-Community members can rent the space to host their events, too.
-A roof deck will provide even more space for gatherings in the warmer months.
+22, led by master technician Chia, a 40-year master of his craft.
+The space has also hosted ski clubs, and the team says the sky's the limit for creative uses of the space.
+Community members can rent the space to host their events, and a roof deck will provide even more space for gatherings in the warmer months.

-Rylie's love for the mountains inspired her to include the work of local artists on the walls as well.
+Rylie's love for the mountains inspired her to include the work of local artists on the walls.
 "There's something about the mountains that is truly healing, and I have to be around them.
 [I love] the mental space when you get out there.
 It's when I feel most creative," she said.
-The work one of her favorite artists currently hangs on the walls, and she wants to curate more shows to give artists exposure and build community.
-She would love Georgetown artists to get in touch to talk about showing their work on the plentiful wall space!
+The work of one of her favorite artists currently hangs on the walls, and she wants to curate more shows to give artists exposure and build community.
+She would love Georgetown artists to get in touch to talk about showing their work on the plentiful wall space.

 Quality Over Quantity

 I was struck by the team's emphasis on curation over volume.
-Along with the artwork, the store houses a portion of Chia's massive vintage snowboard collection.
+Along with the artwork, the store displays a portion of Chia's massive vintage snowboard collection.

 That sense of quality extends to their service as well.
-Chia noted, "We are going to offer very high-end tuning services here.
-A lot of shops around here use robotic machines that are very generic and simple and do great work, but we are going to be a lot more hands-on tuning."
-Chia is known for working on local racers' skis and boards, having started his career in the early days of snowboarding and participating in some of the first snowboarding competitions in the world.
+Chia noted that in addition to everyday tune-ups, they are "going to offer very high-end tuning services here.
+A lot of shops around here use robotic machines that are very generic and simple and do great work, but we are going to do a lot more hands-on tuning."
+Chia is known for working on local racers' skis and boards, having started his career in the early days of snowboarding and participated in some of the first snowboarding competitions in the world.

 Connecting with The Alpenglow Effect